Special Committee

 About

-After over a decade of hosting the Historical Committee, MUNDP 2024 proudly presents the French Conquest of Algeria.
+After over a decade of hosting the Historical Committee, MUNDP 2026 proudly presents the First Indochina War.